solderneer/ARMsat/README.md

 ## Conclusion
 In conclusion, our system seeks to implement a user friendly implementation of a BalloonSat which is capable of quantifying properties of the atmosphere through the use of a multitude of sensors.

+## Credits to group members
+Thanks to my groupmates Siidheesh and Marcus.